 pO.do Stress-to-Weight QV Raising QV IdentIO(height) QV-Ident-IO(weight)

 →pue.do

-po.do !
-Carles and the second
+po.do ! mile the second

-pu.do !
+pu. do !
+A Service of the serv

 pa.do !
-13) The state of the s and the second second

 Tableau 2 shows us that stress to weight must outrank QV raising, or we would get pu.do instead of the correct form pue.do.